 Draymond Green reportedly declines option with Warriors, enter free agency

-SAN FRANCISCO – After winning four NBA titles with the Golden State Warriors, Draymond Green will reportedly enter free agency.
+SAN FRANCISCO – After winning four NBA titles with the Golden State Warriors, Draymond Green appears to be headed to the free agency market.

-Rich Paul, Green's agent, told Shams Charnia of the Athletic that the power forward will decline the team's $27.5 million player option for the upcoming season and become an unrestricted free agent.
+Rich Paul, Green's agent, told Shams Charania of The Athletic that the power forward will decline the team's $27.5 million player option for the upcoming season and become an unrestricted free agent.

 Meanwhile, Paul reportedly told ESPN that a return to the Warriors was not out of the question, saying, "We will continue to talk to Golden State and explore all options."